hemz0725/food-delivery-analytics/questions.md

 **Q39 · Customer Behavior**
 Are there customers ordering from restaurants in a different city than their home city?
 List them.
 Is this a data issue, or do they genuinely order cross-city?
 What business rule should govern this?

-> ⚠ **Trap:** Requires joining customers and restaurants on city and comparing — easy to produce wrong results if JOIN order or level is off.

 ---

 **Q40 · Delivery Performance**